EL PASO, TEXAS

 The city of El Paso is called “Sun City” because on average, the city has 302 days of sun every year!
 The beauty of our desert sun really sets El Paso apart—it’s always bright, cheerful, and welcoming.

-The El Paso has a population of over 1 million people, making it the 19th most populous city in the U.S.—larger than both Boston and Atlanta.
+El Paso has a population of over 680,000 people, making it the 22nd largest city in the U.S.

 THE SAFEST CITY

 El Paso has been ranked as one of the safest large city in the United States since 2010.
 The annual study is completed by CQ Press, an independent research firm, and is based on FBI crime data.
 El Paso has constantly ranked among the top safest cities since 1997.

 Governor of Texas: Greg Abbott

 Mayor of El Paso: Dee Margo